top of page

 Research Introduction

 This research utilizes earnings call transcripts of U.S. public companies to quantify their climate risk exposure.
 The research introduces a novel approach, distinguishing between physical and transition climate risks and measuring firms' proactive responses.
 Overcoming challenges in textual analysis, the research validates the effectiveness of these measures.
 Notably, it explores the pricing effects of climate risk in equity markets, uncovering nuanced firm responses to transition risk.
-By examining investment, innovation, and employment outcomes, the research provides valuable insights into both financial market dynamics and real-world responses to climate change.
-The study's comprehensive approach, covering diverse sectors, offers a credible and timely assessment of climate risk exposure, addressing a critical gap in the current literature.
+By examining investment, innovation, and employment outcomes, the research provides valuable insights into financial market dynamics and real-world responses to climate change, addressing a critical gap in the current literature.
 One key finding of our study is that firms that face higher transition risk, especially those that do not respond proactively, are valued at a discount in the equity market.
-Horse-race analyses show that our measures offer unique value for studying how capital markets price climate risk, particularly transition risk.

 Data

-We use all earnings call data from January 2002 through December 2018 in our analysis, and obtain firms’ financial data from Compustat.
+Our firm-level climate risk data is constructed based on earnings call transcript data from January 2002 through October 2023.
 We measure the climate risk faced by a given firm at a given time based on the share of earnings calls conversations that are centered on physical climate risk and transition risk, respectively.

 Please kindly cite our research when using the data: